 \section{Introduction}

 The machine learning-based search strategy is of particular attention not only for collider physics but also for particle phenomenology.
-So far, the quantitative evaluation of physical observables relied on various optimization methods to search for desirable parameters in a model and to predict new phenomena at high-energy scales.
-However, the analysis often requires computational costs to exhaust huge parameter spaces in the model.
-Therefore, the machine learning-based analysis will be expected as a powerful approach to searching for physics beyond the Standard Model and reducing the computational costs.
+So far, the quantitative evaluation of physical observables has relied on various optimization methods to search for desirable parameters in a model and to predict new phenomena at high-energy scales.
+However, this analysis often requires computational costs due to the need to explore vast parameter spaces in the model.
+Therefore, the machine learning-based analysis is anticipated to a powerful approach for investigating physics beyond the Standard Model and reducing the computational costs.
 Among the machine learning techniques, we focus on the reinforcement learning (RL).
-In contrast to supervised learning and unsupervised learning, the RL allows us to find solutions autonomously from a small amount of data.
+In contrast to supervised learning and unsupervised learning, the RL enables us to autonomously discover solutions using a limited amount of data.

 In this paper, we propose a new approach to search for physics beyond the Standard Model, i.e., a RL-based search strategy.
-In particular, we apply the RL-based search strategy to the minimal axion model with a global $U(1)$ flavor symmetry proposed in Refs. \cite{Ema:2016ops,Calibbi:2016hwq}, as a fascinating example solving the flavor and cosmological puzzles in the Standard Model, i.e., mass hierarchies and mixing angles of quarks and leptons, an origin of dark matter, and the inflation.
+In particular, we apply the RL-based search strategy to the minimal axion model with a global $U(1)$ flavor symmetry proposed in Refs. \cite{Ema:2016ops,Calibbi:2016hwq}\footnote{See, Refs. \cite{Davidson:1981zd,Wilczek:1982rv} for earlier works.}, as a fascinating example of solving the flavor and cosmological puzzles in the Standard Model, i.e., mass hierarchies and mixing angles of quarks and leptons, an origin of dark matter, and the inflation.
 In this model, the flavor structure of quarks and leptons can be explained by using the Froggatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}.
 Since the $U(1)$ flavor symmetry is identified with the Peccei-Quinn (PQ) symmetry, the QCD axion originated from the Nambu-Goldstone (NG) boson of the spontaneously broken $U(1)$, so-called a flaxion field, can solve the strong CP problem via the PQ mechanism \cite{PhysRevLett.38.1440,PhysRevD.16.1791}.
 Then, a proper value of the flaxion decay constant also explains the dark matter abundance in our universe.
 Furthermore, the successful inflation mechanism can be realized by the radial component of the $U(1)$ breaking field with the proper Lagrangian.